PhilipPartsch/sphinx-ifelse/docs/tests/tests.rst

 The results can be found in different formats:

--  Representation of Test Results as Needs Elements
+-  Representation of Test Results as Needs Elements:

    .. test-file:: Test Results for Sphinx-IfElse
       :file: _static/_external_data/test_results.xml